-The data separator should be capable of resolving a difference of only 2 us.
+The data separator should be capable of resolving a difference of only 2 μ s (at a rotational speed of 600 rpm).
 To achieve this with a low error rate, the data separator cannot operate on a fixed period but should follow changes in the bit cell length.